-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For covered services from non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum.
-Te r eatment of emporomandibular Joint (TMJ) isorder 1.
-Treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder See Medical-Related Dental DD.
-Urgent Care 1.
-Urgent care center visits See Office Visits ee.
-V ision 1.
-Refractive eye exams Coverage is limited to one visit per calendar year for members 18 years and younger (coverage continues through the end of the month in which the member turns 19).
-Nothing 2.
-Vision therapy and orthoptic and/or pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements Coverage is limited to five training visits and two follow-up eye exams per Nothing 3. calendar year.
-Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage Nothing
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, in to any applicable deductible and coinsurance, you are responsible for any charges in excess of network provider reimbursement amount.
+Additionally, these charges will not be applied at is faction of the deductible and out-of-pocket maximum.
+Coverage is limited to five training visits and two follow-up eye exams per calendar year.
+Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) 20% coinsurance Coverage is limited to one pair of frames and lenses every calendar year.
+Contact lenses are limited to coverage once every calendar year.